API Reference

 stylesheet=false, classprefix="hl")

 Output text with a single color for HTML.
 Color 0 uses theme foreground, 1-16 use theme.colors.
+Used by the line-prefix path (REPL session preprocessors); line prefixes carry no per-capture styling.

 source